j1nma/genetic-space-invaders/README.md

 ~/genetic-space-invaders» elm-reactor
 ````

-and open http://localhost:8000 or wherever it's listening in your browser.
+Then open http://localhost:8000 or wherever it's listening in your browser and finally open index.html.

 **Enjoy!** 😉